8.3. Basic Types of Experimental Design

 • Paired manufacturing units from the same production batch

-1. Identify matching criteria based on variables that strongly affect the response
+• Step 1: Identify matching criteria based on variables that strongly affect the response.

-2. Form pairs of units that are nearly identical on these criteria
+• Step 2: Form pairs of units that are nearly identical on these criteria.

-3. Randomly assign one member of each pair to treatment, the other to control
+• Step 3: Randomly assign one member of each pair to one treatment, the other to another.

 • Maximum control over confounding variables